Bodcau Wildlife Management Area: Deer

 Whitetail deer are in abundance as Bossier and Webster Parish are in the top 20 list of forested acres per deer.
 The Louisiana estimated deer population of 500,000 increased because of the wet rainy season and flooding around the state.

 Concerns

 There are concerns of the possibility of chronic wasting disease in Louisiana deer populations so there are import restrictions to battle this possibility.
-Local biologist are asking hunters to donate fifteen deer head from each of Caddo, Bossier and DeSoto parishes.
+Local biologists are asking hunters to donate fifteen deer head from each of Caddo, Bossier and DeSoto parishes.
 360 deer were tested during the 2015–16 hunting season with no positive results.

 Fish

 The LDWF host the Family Fish Fest in May of every year at Ivan Lake.

 Dove

 Bodcau has two dove hunting fields and as with other Louisiana WMA's non-toxic shot no larger than #6 must be used.

 Bayou Bodcau Dam and Reservoir

 Construction of Bayou Bodcau Dam and Reservoir began in May 1947 and was completed in December 1949 pursuant to Louisiana Congressional approval in 1938 and 1939.
 Initially built for flood control, the dam and reservoir subsequent legislation authorized multi-purpose functions such as natural resource management, environmental stewardship, and public recreation, as well as flood damage reduction.
 E.C.
 Long owned a log cabin as early as 1843 and operated a ferry on Bayou Bodcau.
 Newsome Andrew and Elizabeth Rebecca Young Durden purchased the land and cabin.
 The cabin was destroyed by fire, rebuilt in 1925, and serves as an environmental education center for northwest Louisiana.